ShankulShukla/Image-Feature-Extraction/README.md

 transformations, intensity, and viewpoint change in matching features.
 - The SIFT algorithm has 4 basic steps-
-  - First is to estimate a scale space extrema using the Difference of Gaussian (DoG).
+  - First is to estimate scale-space extrema using the Difference of Gaussian (DoG).
   - Secondly, a key point localization where the key point candidates are localized and refined by eliminating